-Abstract
+Abstract:

-This paper starts with presenting a survey on multimedia applications, which are ordered according to the respective function in the media processing chain: From the media capture process over media preparation, media integration to media interaction and media communication.
-The most stringent multimedia specific requirements for these applications are the handling and the storage of the huge data amount and throughput taking into account the real-time demands and the restricted end-to-end delivery.
-I.e., data processing needs specified as quality of service parameters must obey rules which allow to provide time guarantees.
-This is done by an appropriate resource management which comprises the establishment as well as the enforcement of these guarantees.
-Therefore, the system architecture of all involved resources comprises real-time and non realtime domains.
+This paper starts with presenting a survey on multimedia applications, which are ordered according to the respective function in the media processing chain: from the media capture process over media preparation, media integration to media interaction and media communication.
+The most specific stringent multimedia requirements for these applications are the handling and the storage of the huge data amount and throughput, taking into account the real-time demands and the restricted end-to-end delivery.
+I.e., data processing needs, specified as quality of service parameters, must obey rules which allow to provide time guarantees.
+This is done by an appropriate resource management which is comprised of the establishment as well as of the enforcement of these guarantees.
+Therefore, the system architecture of all involved resources comprises of real-time and non real-time domains.
 Following the application's survey, this paper outlines the required system capabilities for local as well as distributed systems.